-Our multi-sensor IoT system can be quickly installed to monitor live indoor occupancy levels and indoor environmental conditions.
+Our multi-sensor IoT system can be quickly installed to monitor live indoor occupancy levels and environmental conditions

-Fully customisable system – can be extended with 10s-100s of IoT sensors without additional cabling or new IOs.
-Sensors detect air quality levels (Carbon Dioxide, Particulate Matter, Volatile Organic Compounds), environmental comfort (Temperature and Humidity), granular occupancy (desk sensors and meeting room occupancy numbers) and more.
+It is a fully customisable system – which can be extended with 10s-100s of IoT sensors without additional cabling or new IOs.

 The “Base” is our long-range, broad level occupancy sensor, which determines the percentage occupancy levels by measuring the number active WiFi devices on a floor area c.3,000 – 5,000 sqft wide.

 It also acts as a gateway node for our other wireless IoT sensors, and forms the backbone of our system.

 EXTRA: The Base integrates directly with your building infrastructure (e.g. your BMS), locally via industry standard protocols (BACnet/IP), to reduce energy consumption, lower carbon emissions and improve comfort & air quality.

 HAL – Granular occupancy count